 The Board has one committee: the Audit Committee.
-The Audit Committee is composed of Directors.
+The Audit Committee is composed of two independent Directors and one non-independent Director.
 The role and responsibilities of the Audit Committee are set out in a formal written audit committee charter, attached to this Circular as Schedule A.